WAN NUR RUKIAH BINTI MOHD ARSHARD

 • Adaptation to study environmental challenges: COVID-19 and new norms

-Wan Nur Rukiah Mohd Arshard, Wan Rabiah Wan Omar, Puteri Yuliana Samsudin, and Nor Diyana Mustapa
+Wan Nur Rukiah Mohd Arshard, Wan Rabiah Wan Omar, Puteri Yuliana Samsudin, Nor Diyana Mustapa

 RECENT SCHOLAR PUBLICATIONS